idfive/Developer-Documentation/docs/general/content_migration/overview.md

 - Terms/tags/vocabularies.
 It really depends on how we can get a data export.
 If we can get a comma separated list of say, tags, per node, this is easily done.
 If we only have ID's, or similar, we would need to first create a separate importer for all those terms, and maintain legacy ID's/etc.
 - Internal links.
 It is really hard to try and parse text or even fields for old URL's, and match them to new ones.
 Mainly, because usually the structure and menus change at the same time.
 - Non standard WYSIWYG markup.
-Things like wordpress, and legacy drupal tended to use things like short-codes in body text to do things like show carousels/etc. These are quite hard to pull over in the way they are designed.
+Things like WordPress, and legacy drupal tended to use things like short-codes in body text to do things like show carousels/etc. These are quite hard to pull over in the way they are designed.
 - Blocks.
 If legacy D7 site, it sometimes relies on blocks for content.
 These are hard to migrate, because they rely on (usually) URL patterns or content type visibility to display unrelated content across pages.
 - Images.
 Images, per say, are not complex, the complexities lie in that we normally want to migrate theme to something like a media entity in D8, so that they are reusable/etc.
 - Entity references.
 These get tricky, fast.
 Essentially, we need to (usually) create any referenced entities first, with the same ID as prior.
 For example, if an event has a reference to say, an article, that article needs to exist in the system before we can create the event in question.